firoorg/firo/README.md

     Configure and build the headless zcoin binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
-Include `--enabled-tests` if you want to run those.
+Include `--enable-tests` if you want to run those.

         ./autogen.sh
         ./configure